 Torino (or as we anglophones call it, Turin) is an elegant, manageable city full of life, both in and outdoors.
 Host of the 2006 Winter Olympics, there’s plenty of Alpine action for skiers and hikers, but for those who hate shivering, there are approximately two million little museums to explore, a good deal of reasonably priced food to eat, and delicious coffee to drink.

-- A visit to the Museum of the Holy Shroud, whose charming staff and cultural significance redeemed its agonizingly dull forced audio guides.
+- A visit to the Museum of the Holy Shroud, whose charming staff and cultural significance redeemed its agonizingly dull and obligatory audio guides.

 - Trail-walking in Sant’Ambrogio di Torino, a nearby town presided over by a stone monastery (Sacra di San Michele) on a massive hill.
 Less than half an hour by train from the center of Turin, the mini-hike took about two and a half hours and rewarded us with close-up vistas of the mighty snow-draped Alps.